libxsmm/libxsmm/README.md

 A variety of overloaded function signatures is provided allowing to omit arguments not deviating from the configured defaults.
 Moreover, in C++ a type 'libxsmm_mmfunction<*type*>' can be used to instantiate a functor rather than making a distinction for the numeric type in 'libxsmm_?mmdispatch'.
 Similarly in Fortran, when calling the generic interface (libxsmm_mmdispatch) the given LIBXSMM_?MMFUNCTION is dispatched such that libxsmm_call can be used to actually perform the function call using the PROCEDURE POINTER wrapped by LIBXSMM_?MMFUNCTION.
 Beside of dispatching code, one can also call a specific kernel (e.g., 'libxsmm_dmm_4_4_4') using the prototype functions included for statically generated kernels.

 ## Build Instructions
 The build system relies on GNU Make (typically associated with the `make` command, but e.g. FreeBSD is calling it `gmake`).
 The build can be customized by using key-value pairs.
-Key-value pairs can be supplied in two ways: (1)\ after the "make" command, or (2)\ prior to the "make" command (`env`) which is effectively the same as exporting the key-value pair as an environment variable (`export`, or `setenv`).
+Key-value pairs can be supplied in two ways: (1)&#160;after the "make" command, or (2)&#160;prior to the "make" command (`env`) which is effectively the same as exporting the key-value pair as an environment variable (`export`, or `setenv`).
 Of course both methods can be mixed, however the second method requires to supply the `-e` flag i.e., `env CC=gcc make -e` since the key-value pairs are not considered otherwise.

 To generate the interface of the library inside of the 'include' directory and to build the static library (by default, STATIC=1 is activated), simply run the following command: